What Is a Career Path? How to Create Your Own

 What improvements would you like to see in your life?

-What areas of your education or training have you yet to use in a professional role?
+What areas of your education or training have you not used in a professional role?

 What sectors or social issues interest you?
 These might include environmental sustainability, social justice, or arts and culture.